allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 ```

 #### OpBox Web renderer
-Web renderer is responsible for handling HTTP request.
+Web renderer is responsible for handling HTTP requests.
 From the Web renderer’s point of view, page rendering process can be decomposed into the following steps:

 * HTTP request for a given URL is received.